sophiaaar/sophiaaar.github.io/README.md

 ## About me

-I work for [Unity Technologies](http://unity3d.com/) as a
+I work for [Unity Technologies](http://unity3d.com/) as a Software Development Engineer in Test.

-Outside of work, I make [short games](https://sophiaaar.itch.io/) and organise events for girls to learn game development, and mentor at Coder Dojo.
+Outside of work, I make [short games](https://sophiaaar.itch.io/), organise events for girls to learn game development, and mentor at Coder Dojo.

 ## Work